Taman Mini Indonesia Indah: Pavilions of Indonesian provinces

 Since each Indonesian province maintains its own unique and distinct cultures, shelters, attire and dialects, TMII built a model of each of the houses from the provinces.
 TMII attempted not only to reconstruct the homes, but also to create a realistic model of the environment and shelters of the various people of Indonesia.
-The venues, which are situated around the main lake in a similar fashion to the different islands of the Indonesian archipelago, are thematically divided into six areas in respect to the main islands of Indonesia; Java, Sumatra, Kalimantan (Borneo), Sulawesi, the Lesser Sunda Islands, Maluku and Papua.
-Each pavilions featured in typical vernacular Indonesian architecture of each provinces.
+The venues, which are situated around the main lake in a similar fashion to the different islands of the Indonesian archipelago, are thematically divided into six areas in respect to the main islands of Indonesia; Java, Sumatra, Kalimantan (Borneo), Sulawesi, the Lesser Sunda Islands Each pavilions featured in typical vernacular Indonesian architecture of each provinces.
 Examples of Indonesian traditional vernacular houses are: Joglo and Omah Kudus Javanese houses of Central Java, East Java, and Yogyakarta pavilion; Minang Rumah Gadang of West Sumatra pavilion; Malay houses of Jambi and Riau provinces; Torajan Tongkonan and Bugis house of South Sulawesi pavilion; and Balinese house compound with intricately carved candi bentar split gate and kori agung gate.

 It also displays various traditional costumes, wedding costumes, dance costumes, ethnographic artifacts such as weapons and daily tools, and models of traditional architecture to describe the way of life of its people.
 Each province's pavilion is also equipped with a small stage, amphitheatre or auditorium for traditional dance performances, traditional music performances or traditional ceremonies that are usually held in Sundays.
 Some of these pavilions are also equipped with cafeterias featuring traditional Indonesian cuisines and also souvenir shops offering various handicrafts, T-shirts and souvenirs.

-Since 1975 until the 2000s, the original design of TMII consisted of a model of the traditional houses (rumah adat) from the 27 provinces of Indonesia, including East Timor.
-But after the secession of East Timor from Indonesia in 1999, followed by its independence restoration in 2002, the East Timor pavilion changed its status to become the Museum of East Timor.
-Since Indonesia consists of 33 provinces (in 2004), the new province pavilions of Bangka Belitung, Banten, West Sulawesi, North Maluku, Gorontalo, Riau Islands, and West Papua have been built in northeast part of the park, although the size and area of these pavilions is much smaller than the previous ones.
+Since 1975 until the 2000s, the original design of TMII consisted of a model of the traditional houses (rumah adat) from the provinces of Indonesia, Since Indonesia consists of provinces (in 2004), the new province pavilions of Bangka Belitung, Banten, West Sulawesi, Gorontalo and Riau Islands have been built in northeast part of the park, although the size and area of these pavilions is much smaller than the previous ones.

 After the recognition of the Chinese Indonesian culture as an integral part of Indonesian culture in 2000, the Chinese Indonesian pavilion and a confucian temple was built within the park.